vignedev/userscripts/README.md

 # userscripts
-A few Tampermonkey userscripts I made for myself to make my life a bit easier.
+A few Tampermonkey userscripts and Stylus userstyles I made for myself to make my life a bit easier.

 ## floating-image.user.js